 Aperture, ISO, and shutter speed all play a part in controlling the amount of light you are letting in.
 You need to know the meaning of each, and how they work together.

 Composition can make or break a photo.
 You need to familiarize yourself with the rule of thirds.
-The way you position your subject in the frame really impacts the overall look of the image.
+The way you position your portrait subject in the frame really impacts the overall look of the image.
 While shooting your subject dead center can certainly work, positioning them in other areas of your frame/screen can add a lot of visually appealing qualities to your photos.

 Getting sharp images is also crucial when it comes to producing professional quality portrait photos.
 While shooting with wide apertures can give you a great depth-of-field and blurry background that helps your subject stand out, you need to make sure your subject is sharp and in focus, especially the faces.